- Home >

 Promoting Blood Donations and Bone Marrow Bank Donor Registration

-As a life insurance provider, Dai-ichi Life is promoting blood donations and bone marrow bank registration under the spirit of mutual assistance embodied by the phrase, “one for all, all for one.”
-We have promoted bone marrow bank registration since fiscal 2010 with the hope that more people in need of bone marrow transplants will be given this potentially life-saving opportunity.
-To encourage employees to donate, we have also established a Donor Leave Program that allocates special paid leave to cover the time needed to recover from making a bone marrow donation.
-As for blood drives, in fiscal 2016 some 800 employees participated and donated their blood.
+As a life insurance company, we promote blood donation and bone marrow bank donor registration within the company based on the spirit of mutual aid, "One for all, and all for one."
+Bone marrow bank donor registration has been promoted since fiscal 2010 in the hope of increasing the number of bone marrow transplant candidates as much as possible.
+To encourage employees to donate, we have established a Donor Leave Program that allocates special paid leave to cover the time needed to recover from making a bone marrow donation.
+For our long-standing contributions to blood donation promotion projects, we received a letter of appreciation from the Governor of Tokyo in 2011 and from the Minister of Health, Labor and Welfare in 2012.

 Participation in the Table for Two Program